-On this page, you'll learn how to buy Levothyroxine and the Synthroid generic variant through our online pharmacy.
+On this page, you'll learn how to buy Levothyroxine through our online pharmacy.
 You'll also learn valuable information about the commonly used levothyroxine 25 mcg and levothyroxine 75 mcg medications prescribed by many doctors.
 Shop now using the links above, else continue below for more information.

 This medicine is prescribed to patients to treat hypothyroidism.
 It is also used to treat enlarged thyroid glands and to treat thyroid cancer.
 The active ingredient is called levothyroxine sodium which is used to replace a hormone that is naturally produced by the thyroid gland.
 Typically this therapy is taken for life as low thyroid hormone impacts the rate of metabolism within the body.

 There is a wide range of doses available to buy Synthroid online.
 A prescription is required to order this medication and be sure to take advantage of our Synthroid coupon for a discount.
 The following is a brief description of the tablets available:

 - 25mcg - round shape, orange color tablet with "SYNTHROID" marking on one side of tablet and "25mcg" on the other side

 - 50mcg - round shape, white color tablet with "SYNTHROID" marking on one side of tablet and "50mcg" on the other side